ECO-School

 Washing the school vans

 We appreciate and value our diverse school community.
 Even our youngest children are aware of the special and kind people that make up our school family.
 The children know how people help them, from Chef Nick cooking their lunch to Juan who fixes everything.
-The children know that Mrs. Batchelor looks after all the children and they were very interested to learn that she also looks after all the teachers and the rest of the staff at ACM!
+The children know that Mr Escobar looks after all the children and they were very interested to learn that she also looks after all the teachers and the rest of the staff at ACM!
 Our lovely Nursery children were eager to help the school in some way.
 They served our school community by washing the school minivans using as little water as possible and… they made them sparkling clean!

 Latest Eco-News